kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 In the simulator or on your device, open the **Settings** app and scroll down to **Colleagues**.
 Change the **Indexing** setting to **Viewed Records**.

-[NOTE: As of beta 5, there seems to be a simulator bug where occasionally the contents of the Colleagues settings screen disappears until you force quit and reopen the Settings app.
+[TODO: As of beta 5, there seems to be a simulator bug where occasionally the contents of the Colleagues settings screen disappears until you force quit and reopen the Settings app.
 Check this on GM.]

 ![width=35%](/images/app-screen-3.png)

 Now, build and run the app and select **Brent Reid**.

-Okay, so it doesn't look like anything spectacular, but behind the scenes, your search is being indexed.
-Exit to the home screen and bring up Spotlight by either swiping down from the middle of the screen or swiping all the way to the left of your home screen pages.
+Okay, so it doesn't look like anything spectacular, but behind the scenes, Brent's activity is being added to the search index.
+Exit to the home screen (⇧⌘H) and bring up Spotlight by either swiping down from the middle of the screen or swiping all the way to the left of your home screen pages.
 Type **brent reid** into the search.

 ![width=35%](/images/app-screen-4.png)